Heprex/test-static/README.md

 5. Then your domain will now point to the S3 endpoint created above.

 ## Other Options and future improvements
-1. by using github URL, same function
+1. by using Github Pages, same function for static websites.
 2. Deploying via websever
 3. Using cloudfront and other AWS services.